vebrovski/cobalt/comments and reviews.md

 I will write here just how to add comments with reviews and different tricks and tips regarding this.
 I will not write other topics like creating content types, sections, fields etc.

+Thanks to Sergey (developer) for his outstanding support on the forum.
+Without him I couldn't have written this.

 ## Cobalt - Types as comments

 ### Enable comments